PalabraAI/palabra-ai-javascript/README.md

 ### Running in Development Mode
 #### Library Development

-Run the library in watch mode:
+Run the library in watch mode (auto-rebuild on changes):
-*(In watch mode the library auto-rebuilds on changes)*

 ```bash
 cd packages/lib